-Silver prices took a wild ride in 2020 largely because of the COIV-19 pandemic’s impact on the precious metals market.
-In the spring, prices hit a low on march 19 for the year of $12/ounce, but it was impossible to actually purchase silver at that price as supplies were very tight, which drove premiums up.
+Silver prices took a wild ride in 2020 largely because of the COVID-19 pandemic’s impact on the precious metals market.
+In the spring, prices hit a low of $12/ounce on March 19, but it was impossible to actually purchase silver at that price as supplies were very tight, which drove premiums up.
 July, August and September saw prices move much higher reaching a high for the year of $28.88 on September 1.
 The year’s average was $20.55.

 An emergency run of 240,000 coins was produced at the Philadelphia Mint in April because of the closure of the West Point Mint.
 And one million coins were struck at the San Francisco Mint to supplement production at West Point.
 In both cases the Mint used labels and numbering on those labels that allowed grading companies to determine where the coins had been produced.

 For the year sales more than doubled their level in 2019, reaching 33,089,500 in total.

 On January 9, the Mint began offering the 2020-W Proof Silver Eagle for sale for $64.95, which was $8.55 more than the 2019 coin, and on October 13 prices were raised again to $73.
 Congratulations Sets with the coin plus individual pieces were offered starting on the same day, and total sales reached 381,110.